starsimhub/styleguide/README.rst

                    end_day: typing.Union[None, str, int, dt.date, dt.datetime]) -> int:
         return self.day(end_day) - self.day(start_day)

 If your function is written in such a way that type definitions would be helpful, consider if there is a way to rewrite it such that (a) it can accept a wider range of inputs, and/or (b) you can make it clearer what is allowed.
-For example, ``values`` should likely accept a list or array of any numeric type; ``label`` should be a single string; ``labels`` should be a list of strings.
+For example, a variable called ``values`` should likely accept a list or array of any numeric type; a variable called ``label`` should be a single string; ``labels`` should be a list of strings.

 Note that you *can* (and should) use type annotations in your docstrings.
 For example, the above method could be written as: